 Internet Gateway is a simple MFC Internet Connection sharing application based on Windows Packet Filter.
-It implements a simple TCP and UDP dynamic NAT and allows sharing single Internet connection over your home network providing the major Internet services (e-mail, WWW, FTP** and etc…).
+It implements a simple TCP and UDP dynamic NAT and allows sharing a single Internet connection over your home network providing the major Internet services (e-mail, WWW, FTP** etc…).

 |Windows XP||Windows 7||Windows 8.1|